probil/v-mask/README.md

 In this example:
 - entering `1000000.00` in the input field will produce `$1,000,000.00` in `myInputModel` variable
 - while entering `100` in the input field will produce `$100`

+View the [createNumberMask](https://github.com/text-mask/text-mask/tree/master/addons/#createnumbermask) documentation for a full list of options available.

 ## :syringe: Tests